-Worldwide, more than 970 million people struggle with mental health problems.
+Worldwide, nearly 1 Billion people struggle with mental health problems.
 Sadly, this figure has increased in the last few years, with the global pandemic, working from home, and an influx in stress levels all cited as contributing factors.

 Although the number of people affected by mental health problems such as stress, anxiety and depression is on the rise, approximately 70% of individuals go without treatment.
 Instead, many attempts to deal with their mental health problems alone.